jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.7.9 Timing
   - **Timing**: timing attacks are an example of a side-channel attack where the attacker measures precisely how long cryptographic operations take to complete, gaining information about the cryptographic process that may be used to undermine its security
 - 3.7.10 Man-in-the-middle (MITM)
-  - **Man-in-the-middle (MITM) (AKA on-path)**: in this attack a malicious individual sits between two communicating parties and intercepts all communications (including the setup of the cryptographic session)
+  - **Man-in-the-middle (MITM) (AKA on-path, or Adversary-in-the-middle(AitM))**: in this attack a malicious individual sits between two communicating parties and intercepts all communications (including the setup of the cryptographic session)
     - attacker responds to the originator's initialization requests and sets up a secure session with the originator
     - attacker then establishes a second secure session with the intended recipient using a different key and posing as the originator
     - attacker can then "sit in the middle" of the communication and read all traffic as it passes between the two parties